muhammedp07/personal-portfolio/README.md

 Welcome to my portfolio website repository!
 This is a personal portfolio site built with React.js, showcasing my skills, projects, and achievements.
 Feel free to explore and check out my work.

-#### NOTE: I Am still building this site more and will add more pages into it gradually.
+#### NOTE: The site has not yet been hosted due to the use of GSAP-trial, a JavaScript animation library that requires a GSAP membership for full features.
+Currently, I am not planning to purchase the membership, but I may consider it in the future or replace the animations with alternatives that do not require a membership.
+I Am still building this site more and will add more pages into it gradually. :)

 HomePage
 ![HomePage](https://github.com/muhammedp07/personal-portfolio/blob/main/src/assets/images/homepageVID.gif)